Jacek Karpiński: KAR-65

 Soon after the completion of the perceptron, Karpiński fell out with Węgrzyn, which forced him to leave the Institute of Automatics.
 He moved to the Polish Academy of Sciences' Institute of Physics led by Jerzy Pniewski.
 Pniewski's team worked on the analysis of data from CERN – pictures from Glaser bubble chambers, traces of colliding electrons and neutrons.
 The Institute struggled with the amount of data and was looking for a mechanism to speed up the processing of data.
 In 1965, on Pniewski's request Karpiński designed a scanner, and after its success, began work on the mathematical machine that could compute the scanned data.
 With the help of newly formed team of seven people including later long-time cooperators Tadeusz Kupniewski and Teresa Pajkowska, Karpiński finished the machine in 1968, dubbed KAR-65, after three years of work.
-Due to financial constraints, KAR-65 was built using Polish germane transistors TG-40 and DOG-61 diodes, considerably slower than their western counterparts.
+Due to financial constraints, KAR-65 was built using Polish germanium transistors TG-40 and DOG-61 diodes, considerably slower than their western counterparts.
 KAR-65 was asynchronic and used a dedicated operation system, designed by Karpiński.
 The computer could perform 100 thousand operations per second, which made it the fastest Polish computer at the time.
 The computer consisted of two parts, both measuring 1,7m x 1,4m x 0,4m, but was still considerably smaller than the leading Polish computers of the time, Odra mainframes.
 The computer's interface was designed by the artist Stanisław Tomaszewski, who had also worked on the AKAT-1.
 The total cost of construction was estimated to be 6 million zlotys.
 Only one machine was built and it continued to work in the Institute of Physics for 20 years.
 It currently resides in the Museum of Technology in Warsaw.

 Even though the computer was a technological success, most likely due to the pressure of competing computer manufacturers (chiefly Elwro, producer of Odra mainframes), many reports on KAR-65s were halted by the censorship.
 Karpiński had his 1969 paper from Polish Informatical Conference in Zakopane blocked from printing.
 His article on KAR-65 in Maszyny Matematyczne from the same year was blocked, as well.
 A similar fate befell the articles on the subject by popular journalists Stefan Bratkowski and Aleksander Bocheński.
 Before his interview with the TV programme Tele-Echo Karpiński received an official ban on talking about the computer.
 He complained about the matter to the President of the Committee of Science and Technology Jacek Kaczmarek (28.04.1970), but received no backing.